 Have you or a loved one suffered a spinal cord injury in Tampa?
 Our Tampa personal injury lawyers can protect your right to fair compensation.

-Our lawyers at Catania & Catania, P.A. have over 28 years of experience.
+Our lawyers at Catania and Catania Injury Lawyers have over 28 years of experience.
 We’ve proven ourselves time and time again–and we’ve won over $500 million in compensation for our injured clients.

 Are you interested in exploring your legal rights after an accident or injury?
 Call a Tampa personal injury lawyer to schedule a free consultation today.